cyrilletuzi/angular-eslint-injection-context/README.md

 Get the flexibility of the new Angular dependency injection system, but keep the _compilation_ safety, and say goodbye to the infamous [`NG0203`](https://angular.dev/errors/NG0203) _runtime_ error: "`inject()` must be called from an injection context".

 > [!NOTE]
-> Found this useful?
+> Find this tool useful?
 I’m open to freelance & full-time opportunities.
 > Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/cyrilletuzi/) or [Bluesky](https://bsky.app/profile/cyrilletuzi.com).

 ## Requirements